CSP-B/OnTrack/README.md

 *Please be aware that OnTrack is still under active development and as such, several of the features are still implemented in a prototypical manner.*
 *If you experience any problems or have any questions on running any parts of the tool please contact: cspj@swansea.ac.uk*

 The OnTrack toolset automates workflows for railway verification, starting with graphical scheme plans and finishing with automatically generated formal models set up for verification.
-OnTrack is grounded on an established domain specification language (DSL) and is generic in the formal specification languages used.
+OnTrack is grounded on an established [domain specification language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL) and is generic in the formal specification languages used.
 Using a DSL allows the formulation of abstractions that work for verification in several formal specification languages.

-OnTrack has been developed as a collaboration between the University of Surrey (Jorden Whitefield, Matthew Trumble, Helen Treharne and Steve Schneider) and the University of Swansea (Phil James and Markus Roggenbach).

 ## The Team